New Litter Is Now Available! Reserve Your Puppy Now!

 Create A Quiet Space

-If you’re hosting gatherings, all those people can overwhelm your dog and all those tasty treats can tempt them.
-Providing your dog with a quiet, private space that they can retreat to or that you can put them when meal times roll around will give your pup the chance to relax, recharge, and have some much-needed ‘me-time’ before heading back to the festivities.
+If you’re hosting gatherings, all those people can overwhelm your dog, and all those tasty treats can tempt them.
+Providing your dog with a quiet, private space to which they can retreat or put them when meal times roll around will give your pup a chance to relax, recharge, and have some much-needed ‘me-time’ before returning to the festivities.

-Putting your dog’s bed in a bedroom or other enclosed space that is apart from all the commotion along with some toys can be great for giving them their own space to hide in.
-Toys, maybe even food-stuffed toys, can help stimulate them, while their bed gives them a place to nap if they want.
-You may consider putting on some calming music, to block out the noise of the party.
-You can also ensure that you put a little sign on the room you’ve designated for your dog, so that your guests will know it’s not a restroom and thus won’t intrude on your dog’s introvert time.
+Putting your dog’s bed in a bedroom or other enclosed space apart from all the commotion, along with some toys, can give them their own hiding space.
+Toys, maybe even food-stuffed toys, can help stimulate them while their bed gives them a place to nap.
+You may consider putting on some calming music to block out the noise of the party.
+You can also ensure that you put a little sign on the room you’ve designated for your dog so that your guests will know it’s not a restroom and thus won’t intrude on your dog’s introvert time.

 Maintain Their Routine

 One of the most common causes of holiday stress for your dog is how routines can fall apart this time of year.
-Dogs need routines in order to stay happy and healthy.
+Dogs need routines to stay happy and healthy.
 They need their regular exercise, their regular food, your love.
-If you need to delegate and have family, friends, or professionals help out either with preparing your home so that you can maintain your dog’s routine or if you need them to help with your dog, there’s no shame in that.
+If you need to delegate and have family, friends, or professionals help prepare your home so that you can maintain your dog’s routine, or if you need them to help with your dog, there’s no shame in that.
 One person can only do so much, right?

-But your dog is a top priority, so regardless of whether it is you walking them and playing with them and the like, or if you have someone else take care of that for you, you need to ensure that your dog maintains their routine as much as possible.
+But your dog is a top priority, so whether it is you walking them and playing with them and the like, or if you have someone else take care of that, you must ensure that your dog maintains their routine as much as possible.

 Assign Someone To Watch Them

-One of the easiest ways for dogs to get into trouble over the holidays is if there isn’t someone watching them.
-It’s not uncommon for people to assume that someone else has the dog, when in reality, no one does.
-Having a designated person to watch over your dog will help not only to prevent them from getting into mischief, but also to alleviate their stress, if they have someone there with them, giving them attention and a sense of security in the hectic holiday commotion.
+One of the easiest ways dogs get into trouble over the holidays is if someone isn’t watching them.
+It’s not uncommon for people to assume that someone else has the dog when no one does.
+Having a designated person to watch over your dog will help prevent them from getting into mischief and alleviate their stress if they have someone there with them, giving them attention and a sense of security in the hectic holiday commotion.

 Do You Have Questions On How To Help Your Dog’s Holiday Stress?

-These are but a handful of the ways in which you can help your furbaby cope with the holiday stress.
+These are the ways you can handle the holiday stress and help your dogs cope.
 If you would like to learn more, please don’t hesitate to contact us at Little Teton Doodles!
-We want everyone to have a happy holiday season, and will help however we can!
+We want everyone to have a happy holiday season and will help however we can!

 Our Promise and Guarantee To You